-- 26. The 2010 study identifies a need for 3,580 7,161sqm net of convenience floorspace and 47,498sqm net of comparison goods by 2026 across the Borough as shown in Table 1 below.
+- 27. The 2010 study identifies a need for 3,580 7,161sqm net of convenience floorspace and 47,498sqm net of comparison goods by 2026 across the Borough as shown in Table 1 below.
 Capacity to 2031 is also identified, however policy CS14 states that provision after 2026 will be addressed following a future review of the capacity study.
 This reflects the degree of caution that should be placed on the figures noting that the 2010 Study states 'the floorspace capacity forecasts identified by this study should be treated as a broad indication of the potential need for new retail floorspace, rather than a maximum or minimum threshold (or target) that should necessarily be met.
 Forecasts more than five years ahead are inherently less certain and should therefore be treated with caution and regularly updated.'
-Specifically, the 2010 study advises that there is a need for a foodstore in the town centre which would 'result in significant positive benefits to the centre's overall vitality and viability through linked trips and spin-off expenditure.' - 27.
+Specifically, the 2010 study advises that there is a need for a foodstore in the town centre which would 'result in significant positive benefits to the centre's overall vitality and viability through linked trips and spin-off expenditure.' - 28.
 The capacity figures assumed that the Tesco Extra scheme on Grafton Way, the retail warehouse on the Cinram site at Ransomes Euro Park and the Westgate scheme would come forward.
-The Tesco Extra development is now unlikely to come forward and the planning permission expires in February 2015.
-The site has been protected for a residential or residential-led scheme under proposed policy SP3 of the Site Allocations DPD.
+The planning permission for the Tesco Extra development expired in February 2015 and the site is now proposed for allocation for housing, public open space, office leisure and hotel development.
 The development on the Cinram site has not taken place and is protected as employment land.
 The Westgate development has not taken place and an extended site is now proposed for allocation for retail development under policy SP10 of the Site Allocations DPD.
 Other developments permitted since the 2010 Study include the development of convenience and comparison units at Futura Park, which have been delivered, and mixed use planning permission including retail at the Cliff Brewery site.
-In addition, a number of smaller convenience stores have opened in or close to the town centre as set out above including a Morrisons Local, Iceland, Tesco Express and Little Waitrose, plus a further Tesco store is planned to open shortly.
-The figures will be updated through the five-yearly review of the study during 2015 or 2016.
+The development of the Cliff Brewery site has not yet come forward.
+In addition, a number of smaller convenience stores have opened in or close to the Central Shopping Area as set out above including a Morrisons Local, Iceland, Tesco Express and Little Waitrose.
+The figures will be updated through a review of the study in due course.
 Potential capacity as identified in the 2010 study is shown in Table 1 below.